 Discovery Woods has had consistent numbers of students remain at the school.
-There have been two major staff changes within the school's existence where multiple students/families did leave however student retention is consistently between 60% to 75%.
-Going into the 2021-22 school year we had 84% for our student retention which increased to 86% going into the 2022-23 school year.
-10% of students who left were either in Grades 4-5, moved or had extenuating family circumstances.
+There have been two major staff changes within the school's existence where multiple students/families did leave, however, student retention is consistently within the 80 percentage range.
+Going into the 2021-22 school year we had 84% for our student retention which increased to 86% going into the 2022-23 school year and going into the 2023-24 we are again at 86%.
+Nine of the 13 students who left were either in Grades 4-5, moved or had extenuating family circumstances.
 There are multiple families who have had students here since preschool or kindergarten.

 Percentage of students who were continuously enrolled between October 1 of the 2021-22 school year and October 1 of the 2022-23 school year.
-86% Percentage of students who continued enrollment in the school 86% from Spring 2022 to October 1, 2022.
+86% Percentage of students who continued enrollment in the school from Spring 2022 to October 1, 2022.
+86%